 Conditions of participation

-Authors may submit a maximum of two works which were published in a German-language medium in Switzerland, Austria or Germany in the preceding or current year.
-Works may be submitted by individual applicants or by investigation teams.
+Authors may submit a maximum of two works which were published in a German-language medium in Switzerland, Austria or Germany in 2022, 2023.
 Besides the investigation achievement circumscribed above, the decisive factor is an easily comprehensible and professional presentation of the issue.
-Besides the works that have already been published, the jury will also take into consideration the submitted investigation concept for a future publication (cf. also under Applications).
+Besides the works that have already been published, the jury will also take into consideration the submitted investigation concept for a future publication (cf. also under "Applications").

 The Peter Hans Hofschneider Investigation Award for Scientific and Medical Journalism is worth CHF 20,000, which is paid in the form of a grant earmarked for an investigation project (including personal fee, as well as travel and material costs).
 The award of this prize is intended to provide winners with an opportunity to realise extensive investigation projects which could not be realised, or only realised with difficulty, in the generally customary time and cost frame of a newspaper or magazine or of a freelance journalist.